lnxbusdrvr/docs/GCP-VagrantTFansible.md

 ## EasyWay to authorize with GCP

+In vagrant machine terminal
 login to GCP:

 ```
 gcloud auth login
 ```
+Firefox/Chrome opens a google login-page<br>
+Accept all things

 ## HardWay to authorize with GCP